morganross/FilePromptForge/README.md

     return [a + b for a, b in product(set1, set2)]
 ```
 #######################################3
-Absolutely, the OpenAI API provides flexible ways to construct and manage prompts, allowing you to combine multiple prompts into a single cohesive input.
-This can be achieved through various methods, including mathematical operations, the use of variables, dictionaries, or referencing filenames instead of directly embedding their content.
-Below, I'll break down each of these approaches and explain how you can implement them effectively.
+A OpenAI API provides flexible ways to construct and manage prompts, allowing you to combine multiple prompts into a single cohesive input.
+This can be achieved through various methods, including mathematical operations, the use of variables, dictionaries, or referencing filenames instead of directly embedding their content

----

-## **1. Combining Prompts Mathematically**

 ### **What It Means:**
 Combining prompts mathematically involves using logical or mathematical operations to merge multiple prompts into a single input.
 This can include concatenation, conditional inclusion, or even more complex algorithmic combinations based on certain criteria.